rhiskk/delivery-fee-calculator/README.md

 - Run `make clean-docker` to remove the Docker image for the delivery fee calculator API.

-- Run `make clean-all` to remove the Docker image, the virtual environment and the generated coverage report.
+- Run `make clean-all` to remove the Docker image, the virtual environment, the generated coverage report and pycache files.